 Recognizing Your Type

 You may find that you identify strongly with one constitution, or you may find that you are combination of types.
-The easiest way to know your constitution is through a self-test.
-Pulse analysis (available through ayurvedic doctors and therapists) is the best option, if it is available to you.
-Like anything else, consulting with an expert is the best way to make this science work for you in your life.
+The easiest way to know your constitution is through a self-test or pulse analysis (available through ayurvedic doctors and therapists).